aiidateam/aiida-core/docs/source/developer_guide/plugins/entry_points.rst

 ``aiida_mytransport/mytransport.py``::

-   from aiida.transport import Transport class MyTransport(Transport):
+   from aiida.transports import Transport class MyTransport(Transport):
       ...

 Usage::

-   from aiida.transport import TransportFactory transport = TransportFactory('mytransport')
+   from aiida.transports import TransportFactory transport = TransportFactory('mytransport')

 Jus like one would expect, when a computer is setup, ``mytransport`` can be given as the transport option.